 You probably don’t give it much thought, but insulation is one of the best and easiest ways to reduce your cooling and heating costs while keeping your home comfortable throughout the year.
 Even those living in areas of the country that don’t face extreme temperature fluctuations will benefit from having insulation in their home.
 Fortunately, there are plenty of cheap roofing insulation material options available on the market today, and you can install many of them yourself if you want to.

 In this blog, you’ll read about some of the most common types of roof insulation as well as their differences and pros and cons to help you determine which one would work best for you.
-You can also get our opinion at Legacy Service by calling us at 215-798-9790.

 Whether you’re looking to add insulation to the ceiling or the walls, you need to look at the different types to figure out which one would be best for you.
 Learn more about them below: